Cleveland Cultural Sites

 African American Archive Collection

-DESCRIPTION: Located in the Western Reserve Historical Society building, one can find many photographs, records, memoirs of many prominent Black Clevelanders.
-It has hosted an exhibit on the life stories of Clevelanders Carl and Louis Stokes to illuminate and define broader issues in African American and urban history during the the Twentieth Century.
-Carl Stokes became Mayor of Cleveland, a municipal judge and U.S. Ambassador.
-His brother Louis Stokes became a 15 term U.S. Congressman and a pivotal figure in the Black Caucus.
+DESCRIPTION: Located in the Western Reserve Historical Society building, one can find many photographs, records, and memoirs of many prominent Black Clevelanders.
+It has hosted an exhibit on the life stories of Clevelanders Carl and Louis Stokes to illuminate and define broader issues in African American and urban history during the Twentieth Century.
+Carl Stokes became Mayor of Cleveland, a municipal judge, and a U.S. Ambassador.
+His brother Louis Stokes became a 15-term U.S. Congressman and a pivotal figure in the Black Caucus.
 The collection is managed by the Western Reserve Historical Society.

 PHONE: 216-721-5722